Memoir that Reads like Fiction

 Success!
 Now check your email to confirm your subscription.

 Let’s take a peek into the book Eat like a Fish and see how he does it.
-Below I included two quotes from the book.
-What I want to point out here is that he pulls the reader into the situation with just a few words and with just one paragraph leaves us with a vivid sense of the story.
-We didn’t need a laundry list of facts and figures to get a sense of what was happening, what the tone was, or how Smith felt in this time of life.
-He is able to tell a story in just a paragraph.
-Take a look at the examples below.
+Read the two quotes below.
+Notice how Smith pulls the reader into the situation with just a few words, and through just one paragraph, leaves us with a vivid sense of the story:

 Related Blog Posts